Introduction

 Deployment

-Once you're done, feel free to deploy by using cargo shuttle deploy
+Once you're done, feel free to deploy by using shuttle deploy

 (with --allow-dirty